Valer100/winaccent/docs/other-features/settings.md

 ```

 !!! question "Why is winaccent offering 2 different variables for this single setting in Windows?"
-    At first, it might look confusing that winaccent offers `is_start_menu_colored` and `is_taskbar_colored` for the "Show accent color on Start and taskbar" setting that controls **both** the Start menu and the taskbar, but in the registry, the key that controls this setting is called `ColorPrevalence` and is located in `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Themes\Personalize`.
+    At first, it might look confusing that winaccent offers both `is_start_menu_colored` and `is_taskbar_colored` variables for the "Show accent color on Start and taskbar" setting that controls **both** the Start menu and the taskbar, but in the registry, the key that controls this setting is called `ColorPrevalence` and is located in `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Themes\Personalize`.
 It can get the following values:

     | Value | Effect                                      |
     |:-----:|:--------------------------------------------|